justgigio/nefelibata/README.md

 Using this csv with hypothetical transactional data, imagine that you are trying to understand if there is any kind of suspicious behavior.

 1. Analyze the data provided and present your conclusions (consider that all transactions are made using a mobile device).
-   > There are Users, Cards and even Merchants with more than 90% (some with 100%) of transactions with chargeback.
+   > There are Users, Cards and even Merchants (see [Analyzing transactions data to have better insights](#analyzing-transactions-data-to-have-better-insights) section above) with more than 90% (some with 100%) of transactions with chargeback.
 This is very suspicious and should be considered in a score based analysis.
 2. In addition to the spreadsheet data, what other data would you look at to try to find patterns of possible frauds?
    > Location, billing information, document numbers like ID or CPF and also Phone number.